TypeScriptPlayground/Naming-Conventions/README.md

 <br>

 ### function
 Function names are written in [camelcase][L001].
 If the function has more than one parameter or the parameter name exceeds the maximum [character limit](#character-limit) for a line then the line needs to be wrapped.
 The same rule also applies to the content of the function.
 Always specify a return value for the function.
-The return value is specified in the same form as for a [type](##types).
+The return value is specified in the same form as for a [type](#types).

 #### Normal function: `function functionName() {}`
 No space is inserted between the function name and the parentheses.
-A space is inserted between the brackets and the curly brackets.
+A space is inserted between the return type and the curly brackets.

 > <picture>
 >   <source media="(prefers-color-scheme: light)" srcset="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/main/blockquotes/badge/light-theme/example.svg">